Antimony5292/antimony5292.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-W✨ Let's explore something interesting together~
+✨ Let's explore something interesting together~

 🖋️ I obtained my Bachelor's degree in Automation (Qian Xuesen's class, with honor) in 2021 from 🏫️[Xi'an Jiaotong University](http://en.xjtu.edu.cn/), China.